Headbolt Lane railway station: History

 In August 2019, Liverpool City Region Combined Authority announced that part of an agreed £172m funding package for the region would be used to fund the construction of the new station.
 The Combined Authority approved that the first £3.3 million of funding for the project in July 2020, before signing off a further £66 million in March 2021.

 The station was designed with three fully accessible platforms, to accommodate any future extension of Merseyrail services to Skelmersdale.

-Platforms 1 and 2 are for Merseyrail, terminating platforms with buffer stops.
-Platform 3 is beyond the end of those platforms and is for Northern Rail.

 A 270 space car park and a bus interchange were also part of the design.